 The Board's Audit Committee is responsible for, among other things, making recommendations to the Board regarding the engagement of the external auditors of Helix and reviewing with the external auditors the scope and results of Helix's audits, financial reporting procedures, internal controls, and the professional services provided by independent auditors to Helix, together with evaluating and making recommendations to the Board with respect to the performance of Helix's external auditors.
 The Audit Committee is also responsible for reviewing the annual and quarterly financial statements and accompanying management discussion and analysis prior to their approval by the full Board.
-The mandate of the Audit Committee has been formalized in a written charter, a copy of which is attached as Appendix E.
+The mandate of the Audit Committee has been formalized in a written charter, a copy of which is attached as Appendix F.

-The Audit Committee is currently comprised of three members: Sylwester Cacek (Chair), Slawomir Majewski and Marek Orlowski.
+The Audit Committee is currently comprised of three members: Artur Gabor (Chair), Slawomir Majewski and Ireneusz Fafara.
 All of the members of the Audit Committee are independent directors.
-Mr. Sylwester Cacek was appointed Chair of the Audit Committee on October 24, 2017.
+Sylwester Cacek stepped down from his position as Chair of the Audit Committee effective April 15, 2019.
+In his place, Mr. Gabor was appointed as Chair of the Audit Committee effective as of the same date.
+Mr. Cacek subsequently stepped down from the Board and